-This painting was inspired by the four greatest women in Islam as mentioned by the Prophet Muhammad PBUH.
+Inspired by the four greatest women in Islam as mentioned by the Prophet Muhammad PBUH.

-Khadijah RA: She was an intelligent, influential and wealthy business woman.
+Khadijah RA: She was an intelligent, influential, and wealthy business woman.
 She was also the first to accept Islam after the Prophet PBUH received revelation.
 She undertook many sacrifices to support the Prophet in his mission.
 She was known for her loyalty and her good character.

 Maryam RA: She devoted her life to prayer and worship of the almighty.
-She was known for her piety, chastity and faith.
+She was known for her piety, chastity, and faith.
 She demonstrated how to truly have tawakkul- trust in Allah SWT during difficult times.

 Asiya RA: She chose faith over royalty.
 Despite being married to Pharaoh, Asiya AS was still a woman of perfect iman.
 She was known for her generosity.
 She raised Musa AS and was a stern believer in Allah SWT.
 After Pharaoh had become aware of her devotion to faith, she suffered severe oppression.

-Ayat ul Kursi also adorns this painting being the greatest verse from the Quran.
-One who recites Ayat ul Kursi every morning will be in the protection, safety of Allah until the night.
+Ayat ul Kursi also adorns this painting, being the greatest verse from the Quran.
+One who recites Ayat ul Kursi every morning will be in the protection, the safety of Allah until the night.
 May Allah SWT protect us and grant us the taufiq to emulate the beautiful conduct of these icons.